Home page logo

 Reads from a socket using a buffer and an arbitrary delimiter.

 This method reads data from the network until it encounters the given delimiter string (or matches the function passed in).
 This function continues to read from the network until the delimiter is found or the function times out.
 If data is read beyond the delimiter, that data is saved in a buffer for the next call to receive_buf.
-This buffer is cleared on subsequent calls to other Network I/O API functions.

 The first argument may be either a pattern or a function.
 If a pattern, that pattern is used to separate the data.
 If a function, it must take exactly one parameter (the buffer) and its return values must be in the same format as those of string.find (offsets to the start and the end of the delimiter inside the buffer, or nil if the delimiter is not found).
 The nselib match.lua module provides functions for matching against regular expressions or byte counts.
 These functions are suitable as arguments to receive_buf.